 It is interesting to note that the Anasazi were known to break a person’s pottery and bury it with them.
 It may be that when one soaks in the mineral water there could be, in some infinitesimal amount, Anasazi pottery dissolved in the water.

-A dance in the kiva at Chimney Rock.
+A dance on the kiva at Chimney Rock National Monument.

 One can only imagine what the Anasazi thought as they first walked up to the Great Pagosa, steaming and boiling from the ground.
 If not for 10,000 years, certainly from the Anasazi time, the Great Pagosa was holy ground.

 Welch Nossaman, the first white man to build and settle near the spring, noted Indian trails from all directions led to the spring and those tribes, otherwise at war, were peaceful while at the spring.
 The Utes, led by Colorlow Ignacio, did not like Welch building at the spring site and ran him off, burned the cabin two years in a row, but did no harm to Welch.
 The famous dual fought for ownership of the spring between the Navajos and Utes was held three miles west and completely out of sight of the spring.
 The spring was obviously a nonviolent and peaceful place.

 Early whites reported that different tribes used the spring in their own ways.
 At that time there were many smaller vents surrounding the main vent.
 Some preferred to “take the vapors” and built hogans, six sided cabins made of wood and mud, over small vents creating a sauna like steam room.
 Other tribes used teepees for the same purpose.
 Some used mineral mud on themselves and livestock by packing it arouind injuries.
 Some drank the water and others dug small pits and filled them for bathing. drinking very much of the water is problematic as it can be a strong laxative.